gdsbook/book/notebooks/11_regression.md

 ## Non-spatial regression, a (very) quick refresh

 Before we discuss how to explicitly include space into the linear regression framework, let us show how basic regression can be carried out in Python, and how one can begin to interpret the results.
-By no means is this a formal and complete introduction to regression so, if that is what you are looking for, we recommend Gelman & Hill (2006), in particular chapters 3 and 4, which provide a fantastic, non-spatial introduction.
+By no means is this a formal and complete introduction to regression so, if that is what you are looking for, we recommend {cite}`Gelman_2006`, in particular chapters 3 and 4, which provide a fantastic, non-spatial introduction.

 The core idea of linear regression is to explain the variation in a given (*dependent*) variable as a linear function of a collection of other (*explanatory*) variables.
 For example, in our case, we may want to express/explain the price of a house as a function of whether it is new and the degree of deprivation of the area where it is located.
 At the individual level, we can express this as: